radcamp/radcamp.github.io/SanFrancisco2024/setup_and_fastqc.md

 read is spread over four lines, one of which contains sequence and another the quality scores stored as ASCII characters.
 The other two lines are used as headers to store information about the read.
-* Line 1: Rhe name of the read (its location on the plate)
+* Line 1: The name of the read (its location on the plate)
 * Line 2: The sequence data
 * Line 3: Unused
 * Line 4: Quality scores for the base calls (see the